thmalmeida/std_board/README.md

 This mode
 to 12VDC and 120 mA;
 ### Mode 2: 24 VAC to 5 VDC;
+20211012 - This mode should be defined, calculated e design in a future moment.
+Linear regulation has a big waste on drop difference voltage when the input is ~40 V. Bests solutions were found using switching regulators.
+LNK30x series has bigger input AC voltage.
+Some candidates with low voltages are:

+- LM2576
+- LM2596
+- DPA422GN
+- XL7015

+Switches regulators has best efficiency when drop difference voltage are considerable.

 ### Mode 3: 5 Vdc (external power supply)